brain-child/moobo/README.md

 Use different widgets to visualize your thoughts.

-⚠ NOTE: Moobo is part of my bachelors degree.
+⚠ NOTE: Moobo was developed as part of my bachelors degree.
 At this point, consider Moobo as proof of concept.

 [![Get it on AppCenter](https://appcenter.elementary.io/badge.svg)](https://appcenter.elementary.io/com.github.brain_child.moobo)